Alfresco/gytheio/README.md

 * `alfresco-messaging-amqp-direct`

-Defines generic `MessageConsumer` and `MessageProducer` interfaces and Camel and AMQP implementations which process and send messages and contain a Jackson-based JSON marshaller.
+Defines generic `MessageConsumer` and `MessageProducer` interfaces and Camel and AMQP implementations which process and send messages and contains a Jackson-based JSON marshaller.

 Transformer Nodes
 -----------------